DmitriSerhienko/GoodNews/README.md

 App asks on server: https://newsapi.org/  start news.
 On Search Fragment u can find some new.
 Also save new in database on Save Fragment and delete by swipe

-Main Stack: Retrofit, Room, ViewModel, OkHttp, Navigation, Hilt, Android Jetpack Navigation
+Main Stack: Retrofit, Room, ViewModel, OkHttp, Navigation, Android Jetpack Navigation

 Few Screens: